 garlic, thinly sliced

 Shaoxing rice wine or dry sherry

 1 1/2 tablespoons

-Heat 2 tablespoons of oil in your wok over medium-high heat.
-Add the ginger and cook for 2 minutes until caramelized.
-Add the onion and garlic, and cook for another 2 minutes, making sure they don't burn.
+Heat the remaining 2 tablespoons of oil in a wok over medium-high heat until shimmering.
+Add the ginger and stir-fry until caramelized, 1 to 2 minutes.
+Add the onion and garlic, and cook for 2 minutes more, making sure they don't burn.

-Turn up the heat to high, and add the cauliflower and scallions.
-Cook for 30 seconds and then add the crushed red pepper flakes (if using), sesame oil, Shaoxing rice wine or sherry, soy sauce, and sugar.
-Toss everything together, stir-frying for about 1 minute, and serve with steamed rice.
+Turn up the heat to high, then add the roasted cauliflower and scallions.
+Stir-fry for 30 seconds.
+Add the Shaoxing rice wine or sherry, tamari or soy sauce, sesame oil, red pepper flakes if using, and sugar.
+Stir-fry for about 1 minute, then serve with steamed rice if desired.

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.